Firelack/Roses-Trades/README.md

 ## 🚀 Features

+- 🌱 **Special Roses**:
-- Special Rose naturally spawn in specific biomes
+  - Naturally spawn in specific biomes.
-- Counter of special roses breack for each player and world (word in multiplayer)
-- /roses /roses leaderboard and /roses leaderboard < offset> commands
+  - Can be harvested, but don't drop as items.
+  - Instead, a **rose counter** increases.
+  - Commands to see position and leaderboard.
 - **Features are in progress**

 ## ☑️ Installation